mark-magic/mark-magic/packages/website/docs/en/plugin/plugin-docs.md

 ### base

-The root path for the output, which is `/` by default and generally doesn't need to be configured.
+The root path of the output, which is `/` by default and generally doesn't need to be configured.
 If your website is not deployed at the root path, you can configure it as `/book/` or similar.

 ### public

 The directory for static resources.
 If specified, all files in this directory will be copied to the output directory.
-This is usually used to store files like favicon.ico.
+Typically used to store favicon.ico and similar files.

 ### lang

-The language of the website, defaulting to `en-US`.
+The language of the website, set to `en-US` by default.

 ### nav

-The top navigation bar, which can be configured as an array with each element being an object containing `text` and `link` fields.
-This is usually used to include external links such as GitHub or author's Twitter.
+The top navigation bar, configured as an array where each element is an object with `text` and `link` fields.
+Typically used for external links such as GitHub or the author's Twitter.

 ```json
 [